ResEnv/chain-api/README.md

 ------

 A sensor captures a single channel of data.
 There may be multiple sensors on a single device.
-Issuing a GET request for a Sensor resource will also include the current value for that sensor.
+Issuing a GET request for a Sensor resource also includes the current value for that sensor.
 The value could be a scalar value or some other TBD data types.

+### Resource Fields

+* resource_uri (string) - URI of this resource
+* device_uri (string) - URI of the device this sensor is part of
+* metric (string) - What the sensor is measuring (e.g. 'temperature')
+* unit (string) - The unit the data is in (e.g. 'kWh')
+* value (variable type) - The last reported value of the sensor
+* updated_timestamp (ISO 8601 timestamp) - Timestamp marking when the data was captured

+### Groupable Fields

+* device_uri
+* metric

+### Aggregatable Fields

+* value

+### Filterable Fields

+* device_uri
+* metric
+* unit
+* value
+* updated_timestamp

 ### Example

     {
-        'resource_uri': '/api/scalar_data/193',
+        'resource_uri': '/api/sensor/758',
-        'value': 25.2,
+        'device_uri': '/api/device/358',
         'metric': 'temperature',
         'unit': 'C'
+        'value': 25.2,
+        'updated_timestamp': '2013-04-12T03:30:00Z'
     }

-TODO: Scalar Data should be a more general "Sensor Data" with a type field.

 Scalar Data
 -----------